cr7Por/ComfyUI_DepthFlow/README.md

 apt install libasound2-dev
 python -m pip install depthflow

-And run the workflow will download depth-anything/Depth-Anything-V2-base-hf from huggingface to your local directory automatically. you can check it at directory: ~/.cache/huggingface/hub/models--depth-anything--Depth-Anything-V2-base-hf
+Run the ComfyUI workflow will download depth-anything/Depth-Anything-V2-base-hf from huggingface to your local directory automatically. you can check it at directory: ~/.cache/huggingface/hub/models--depth-anything--Depth-Anything-V2-base-hf

 if OpenGL can find gpu, you will see log like below, and the code will run quite fast, otherwise it will run really slow.